leoalho/tileserver/README.md

 PGUSERNAME: postgres username\
 PASSWORD: postgres password\
 DATABASE: name of the database\
-TABLE = Name of the table containing the data
+TABLE = Name of the table containing the data for the polygons TABLE2 = Name of the table containing osm basemap data

 ### Optional